ric2b/Vivaldi-browser/chromium/net/docs/bug-triage.md

       due to the way the bug report wizard works, a lot of bugs incorrectly end up with the network component.

-    * The issue is assigned to an appropriate owner, and make sure to mark it as "assigned" so the next triager doesn't run into it.
+    * The issue is assigned to an appropriate owner.
+Make sure to mark it as "assigned" so the next triager doesn't run into it.

     * If there is no more specific component for a bug, it should be investigated by the triager until we have a good understanding of the